-WHAT ARE THE KEY OUTPUTS WHAT ARE THE KEY WHAT ARE THE LEARNING WHAT ARE THE STATUTORY

-OF YOUR JOB - ROLES AND RESPONSIBILITIES?
-COMPETENCIES REQUIRED IN YOUR JOB?
-INDICATORS REQUIRED IN YOUR JOB?
-KEQUIKEMEN IS KEQUIKED IN YOUR JOB?

-(WHAT RESULTS DO YOU HAVE TO ACHIEVE) (LIST MINIMUM QUALIFICATIONS/ EXPERIENCES REQUIRED WHEN RECRUITING NEW AND EXTERNAL CANDIDATES)

-Provide/obtain sensitive information

-Sensitive press statements

-Reading and understanding cabinet memoranda

-Handling and dealing with complex legal documents

-Handling and dealing with complex notes, memoranda and letters

-Effective public appearances

-Creativity

-Exceptional creativity is required to

-develop strategies, policies and new road traffic law enforcement methods

-Understanding of law enforcement
+WHAT ARE THE KEY OUTPUTS OF YOUR JOB - ROLES AND RESPONSIBILITIES?
+(WHAT RESULTS DO YOU HAVE TO ACHIEVE) WHAT ARE THE KEY COMPETENCIES REQUIRED IN YOUR JOB?
+WHAT ARE THE LEARNING INDICATORS REQUIRED IN YOUR JOB?
+(LIST MINIMUM QUALIFICATIONS/ EXPERIENCES REQUIRED WHEN RECRUITING NEW AND EXTERNAL CANDIDATES) WHAT ARE THE STATUTORY REQUIREMENTS REQUIRED IN YOUR JOB?
+Provide/obtain sensitive information requiring tact and diplomacy Sensitive press statements Reading and understanding cabinet memoranda Handling and dealing with complex legal documents Handling and dealing with complex notes, memoranda and letters Effective public appearances Creativity Exceptional creativity is required to develop strategies, policies and new road traffic law enforcement methods Understanding of law enforcement